gowthamgowda4123/reverseimage/README.md

 after the excecution its shows like:
-  Starting development server at http://127.0.0.1:8000/ click on teh url to perform reverse image search.
+  Starting development server at http://127.0.0.1:8000/ click on the url to perform reverse image search.